-version v that it is The evalu attempts the illegit uator first confirms that no updates are pending and then performs the verification activity to determine the current version of the product, verifying different from the version claimed in the update(s) to be used in this test. uator obtains or produces illegitimate updates as defined below, and to install them on the TOE.
-The evaluator verifies that the TOE rejects all of timate updates.
-The evaluator performs this test using all of the following illegitimate updates: 1.
+The evaluator first confirms that no updates are pending and then performs the version verification activity to determine the current version of the product, verifying that it is different from the version claimed in the update(s) to be used in this test.
+The evaluator obtains or produces illegitimate updates as defined below, and attempts to install them on the TOE.
+The evaluator verifies that the TOE rejects all of the illegitimate updates.
+The evaluator performs this test using all of the following forms of illegitimate updates: 1.
 A modified version (e.g. using a hex editor) of a legitimately signed update 2.
-An image that has not been signed Testing An image signed with an invalid signature (e.g. by using a different key as expected for creating the signature or by manual modification of a legitimate signature) If the TOE allows a delayed activation of updates the TOE must be able to display both the currently executing version and most recently installed version.
+An image that has not been signed Testing An image signed with an invalid signature (e.g. by using a different key as expected for creating the signature or by manual modification of a legitimate signature) 4.
+If the TOE allows a delayed activation of updates the TOE must be able to display both the currently executing version and most recently installed version.
 The handling of version information of the most recently installed version might differ between different TOEs depending on the point in time when an attempted update is rejected.
 The evaluator shall verify that the TOE handles the most recently installed version information for that case as described in the guidance documentation.
 After the TOE has rejected the update the evaluator shall verify, that both, current version and most recently installed version, reflect the same version information as prior to the update attempt.